glasnt/talks/2019_10_PyGotham.podium/slides.md

 we're also just going to stick to base django

-No addons, no cookiecutter templates.
+No additional features, no task management, no other helpers

+Just whatever comes in stock standard django

 This talk should be useful if you're anywhere from looking at django

 to having your djangogirls tutorial project working on your laptop

 to a more complex setup, but no extra complexities.

-TODO: is "addons" the best word here?

 ---